gzholtkevych/DDS-Simulation/docs/index.rst

 - the alive time of the node
 - the alive time of the link
-- occupance of the link (how often dataunit are transmitted through this link)
+- occupance of the link (how often dataunits are transmitted through this link)
 - occupance for all links (how many links in DDS ae busy at time moment t).